A walk in the woods is one of life's simple pleasures.

 12% of the UK is covered by woodland, compared to 37% of Europe.

-Read the latest news on this campaign and others.
+Get the latest news updates on this campaign and other campaigns we're working on.

 Find out more about how we'd like more woodland opened up for walkers.